roachhd/purple-owl/_posts/2014-11-05-setting-up-your-purple-owl.md

 - Install Jekyll: `gem install jekyll`
 - Fork this repository
-- Rename it to `To Do` or whatever you like!
+- Rename it to `purple-owl` or whatever you like!
-- Clone it: `git clone https://github.com/YOUR-USER/To-Do`
+- Clone it: `git clone https://github.com/YOUR-USER/purple-owl`
 - Run the jekyll server in the blog folder: `rake preview`.

 You should have a server up and running locally at <http://localhost:4000>.